Caucus FAQs

 It’s a 15-month process.
 We hold five meetings starting in February of the year before a consolidated election.
 The first two meetings are about logistics, learning about the process, learning about how a school district works and the issues before it, with lots of discussion about reviewing, discussing, and voting on interview questions and the application for endorsement.

-The second two meetings typically take place in late fall, where we interview each candidate twice.
+The second two meetings typically take place in late fall, where we interview each candidate.
 We then discuss each of the candidates and then vote on whom to endorse.
 The Caucus only endorses as many candidates as there are open seats, and it can also choose not to endorse candidates.

 Can the public attend meetings?